aakar/s2k/README.md

 formats, possibly organized into subdirectories by authors or genres for easier navigation.
 I would like to run a single command (not a tool with a UI or additional complexity) from the terminal or console to send these books to my device, while preserving the original directory structure.
+If there are any additional format specific actions possible (like copying generated page indexes or extracting and copying thumbnails for books) they should be performed transparenly.

 Later, I may add new books to the local directories.
 At the same time, as I finish reading books on the device, they may be removed there.
 When I run the